hybrayhem/iot-led-controller/README.md

 # RenkKodlari Color Picker App (IOT-ESP32-RGB-Led-Controller)
--picks a color from color wheel and converts it to hex and rgb values then sends to Esp32 board via wifi for controlling rgb led.
+-Android app picks a color from color wheel and converts it to hex and rgb color values then sends to Esp32 board via wifi for controlling rgb led.

 some specs: